bonifield/helpers/README.md

 - shell_address.c / exe
 	- Estimate the address of the SHELL environment variable
 - snort-helper.sh
-	- Simple usage of Snort to extract alerts from a PCAP file using a custom configuration
+	- Simple usage of Snort running a custom configuration to test rules, generating logs and PCAP
 - splitHashCombiner.py
 	- Identifies and matches sessions where data fields are potentially reversed using hash keys
 - splunk-analyst-annotation-maker-dashboard.txt